TZstatsADS/ads-spring2024-project1-nagriffith/output/ADS_HW_1.md

 df_parent['counts'] = p_counts
 df_parent = df_parent.drop(['achievement', 'affection', 'bonding', 'enjoy_the_moment', 'nature'])

-#percentage of total male responses for more accurate comparison
+#percentage of total parent responses for more accurate comparison
 df_parent = pd.DataFrame((df_parent['counts'] / sum(p_counts))*100)

 #find the wid of non-parent respondents and match it in the cleaned data